ErpNetDocs/winclient/introduction/commands.md

 ![Print](pictures/print.png)

-- Create child document - used to create a sub-document i.e. the next document of the document flow.
+- Create child document - used to manually create a sub-document i.e. the next document of the document flow.
 Opens a list with all available document types, which can be created from the current document, according to the preset document routes.

 Command Ribbon >> Relations: